-“Scrap” says Urvah Khan when asked about her sound.
-“Rock is dead!
-We built this from the Scraps.”
-Urvah Khan is a Canadian Pakistani punk rock artist brewing in Toronto since 2010.
-She has developed a unique hybrid sound, fusing heavy rock with South Asian, hip hop & world music.Khan’s music has been featured on BBC Radio, the Winter X Games, and has performed independently at numerous festivals & venues in Toronto, Los Angeles & the UK.
-She has been admired for her fierce on-stage performance and ability to turn heads.
+“Scrap,” says Urvah Khan when asked about her sound.
+“Rock is dead.. we built this from the Scraps.”
+Urvah Khan is a Canadian Pakistani punk rock performer who has honed her craft in Toronto since 2010.
+She has developed a unique hybrid sound, fusing heavy rock with South Asian, hip hop & world sounds.

 Written by: Billal Sarwar

 Her flattened blond mohawk peeks out from underneath the black toque.
 The recording studio located in a west Toronto basement, which Urvah says used to be a freezer, unfortunately retains the utility of its past function.
 Complimenting the winter hat, Urvah wore a black v-neck sweater-vest over a button-down, camouflage patterned dress shirt.
 The tattoos representing her band (The CNS), musical accomplishments, and spiritual journey were hidden from plain sight.
 However, underneath the faint studio lighting, half covered beneath the army-print collar, peeks out the, “Je ne regrette rien,” (i.e. I don’t regret anything) hand-written across her neck— a fitting sentiment for a life fully lived and filled to the brim with fated turmoil.
 Her calm, polite, and obliging manner betrayed the aggressive, screaming stage persona.
 My earlier prediction of being choked with a guitar chord was looking less and less likely.